Interactive makes two executive appointments with new CIO and CFO

 “Interactive is an attractive opportunity due to its ability to provide customers with a unique and continually evolving breadth of leading-edge technology infrastructure services.
 I believe my customer and delivery experience will enable both Interactive and our clients to succeed in an increasingly fast-paced business environment.”

-Interactive describes itself as Australia’s largest, privately owned IT services company, offering multi-vendor hardware maintenance, cloud and managed services as well as data centre and business continuity services from sites across Australia.
+Interactive describes itself as Australia’s largest, privately owned IT services company, offering multi-vendor hardware maintenance, cloud and managed services as well as data center and business continuity services from sites across Australia.